-Marine Facilities Policy To support the protection and enhancement of our islands, coastline and waterways as tourism products and attractions, subject to community and environmental carrying as tourism products and attractions, subject to community and environmental carrying capacity.
+Marine Facilities Policy

+To support the protection and enhancement of our islands, coastline and waterways as tourism products and attractions, subject to community and environmental carrying capacity.

-Marine Facilities Objectives TRO 23 To identify strategic marine locations, in line with the Mayo Tourism Strategy and Action Plan, for the development of pontoon and mooring facilities.
-TRO 24 To explore the development of activity service centres in accordance with the Mayo Tourism Strategy and Action Plan.
-TRO 25 To investigate facility upgrades at Roonagh Pier.
+Marine Facilities Objectives

+TRO 25 To identify strategic marine locations, in line with the Mayo Tourism Strategy and Action Plan, for the development of pontoon and mooring facilities.

+TRO 26 To explore the development of activity service centres in accordance with the Mayo Tourism Strategy and Action Plan.

+TRO 27 To investigate facility upgrades at Roonagh Pier.